 4 Living sell several sizes and styles of white lacquer coffee table, along with a range of coordinating white lacquer furniture for living rooms and bedrooms.
 Here we look at the main factors to consider when choosing a coffee table, how using white furniture can enhance the natural light in a room, and show the many different roles a coffee table can take within an overall decor scheme.

-White Lacquer Coffee Tables – click here to view our range of white lacquered furniture
+White Lacquer Coffee Tables click here to browse our range.

 It is often underestimated how much impact a coffee table can have on the overall look and feel of a room.
 It pays, therefore, to take your time when choosing a coffee table, but this can be easier said than done given the huge range of sizes and styles available.
 One particular challenge is choosing a table which works well with the other furnishings and colours in the room, and it can be hard to visualise the table within your existing décor.
 So it helps if you can narrow your decision down according to functional needs first:

 Maximum footprint: What is the largest floor area it can cover while allowing good clearance for walking around?

 Minimum footprint: What is the minimum surface area required to accommodate intended use?